-My research aims at improving the scalability and performance of scientific applications exploiting distributed resources, such as High Performance Computing (HPC) clusters or cloud systems, by using scientific workflows and parallel programming models.
+My research aims at improving the scalability , performance, understandibility, shareability and adoption of scientific applications exploiting distributed resources, such as High Performance Computing (HPC) clusters or cloud systems, by using scientific workflows, parallel programming models and static code analysis.

-This includes performance evaluation and modelling of data-intensive applications; techniques for increasing the performance of network communication and I/O operations for distributed systems; abstract models to develop and to use data-intensive methods independently of the computing resources and the middleware systems; automatic parallelisation techniques for scaling data-intensive applications; scientific workflow management systems (WMS) and data streaming workflows.
+This includes performance evaluation and modelling of data-intensive applications; techniques for increasing the performance of network communication and I/O operations for distributed systems; abstract models to develop and to use data-intensive methods independently of the computing resources and the middleware systems; automatic parallelisation techniques for scaling data-intensive applications; scientific workflow management systems (WMS) and data streaming workflows; search algorithms; call and control graphs; abstract syntax tree.

 March 2021 - Currently